Welcome Government Ph.D. students:

 A few introductory details about the class follow.
 Please check back at this website for more information.

-- Who: The primary instructor for the class will be Paula Ganga, who will be assisted by Alexander Podkul.
+- Who: The primary instructor for the class will be Ikuma Ogura, who will be assisted by Elena Wicker.
 They are both advanced graduate students in the Government Department, and they know our program well.
 They are outstanding teachers and scholars, and I am sure you’ll get a lot out of working with them.

 - Textbook: A Mathematics Course For Political and Social Research by William Moore and David Siegel (Princeton University Press).
 You can buy a hard copy at one of those links, or you can access an electronic copy through Georgetown’s library.